Explore Promptwatch, track 10 prompts for free

 DeepSeek

 Chinese AI lab behind DeepSeek V3, V3.2, and R1 reasoning models.
-MIT-licensed, 671B params with 37B active MoE, competitive with GPT-5 at lower cost.
+MIT-licensed, large mixture-of-experts architecture, competitive with frontier GPT models at lower cost.

 AI